 Autodesk Netfabb is a powerful, industrial-grade 3D printing software that helps files get printed by automatically preparing, repairing, and optimizing them for output.

-It provides users various options for printing in different scales and resolution levels, supports STL, OBJ, and AMF file formats, and can even generate Gcode.
+It provides users with various options for printing in different scales and resolution levels, supports STL, OBJ, and AMF file formats, and can even generate Gcode.
 With its easy-to-use interface and comprehensive features, Autodesk Netfabb is an essential tool for anybody working with 3D printing.

 - Automatic file preparation: Autodesk Netfabb automatically prepares 3D printing files for output, including repairing, cleaning, and orienting them.